XanderG2/XanderG2/README.md

 ### Hi there, I'm Xander 👋
-- 🔭 I’m currently working on advent of code
+- 🔭 I’m currently working on N/A
 - 🌱 I’m currently learning javascript

 ---